Ofadiman/are-we-fast-yet/src/benchmarks/find-element-in/readme.md

 # Find Element In

-The purpose of the benchmark is to test how data access speed changes based on data structure used to store the data.
-I used `array`, `record (object literal)` and `Map` data structures in the benchmark.
+The purpose of this benchmark is to investigate which "hash map" implementation is the fastest when it comes to accessing semi-random elements.

 ## Hardware